-The British Women Pilots’ Association has as one of its main aims the support of practical schemes to support women in aviation, and as a part of this awards various annual Scholarships.
-It is now very pleased to announce that the winners of its seven 2017 Scholarships as follows;
+One of the BWPA’s main aims is practical schemes to support women in aviation, and a part of this is the annual award of various Scholarships.
+We are now very pleased to announce that the winners of the seven 2017 Scholarships.

 With a total of 86 applications this year, many of which were of an outstanding quality, selectors had some very difficult decisions to make.
 They would very much like to thank all applicants, and encourage those who did not receive an award this year to look out for the BWPA Scholarship 2018 announcements, and consider applying again.